WahajJaved20/WahajJaved20/README.md

 <img align="right" src="https://media.giphy.com/media/WOb8EeFziTQNE02WXs/giphy.gif" />

 ## 💫 About Me:
-🔭 I’m currently an Associate Software Development Engineer at <a href="https://securiti.ai/" > Securiti A.I </a> .
+🔭 I’m currently a Software Engineer at <a href="https://securiti.ai/" > Securiti A.I </a> .
 Still the explorer looking into various fields🤔<br />
 Portfolio Link: <a href="https://wahaj-javed-portfolio.vercel.app">wahaj</a>

 ## 🌐 Socials: